 7. $100 Beer

 Gentlemen, these travel scams are directly intended for you.
 You meet a young woman (or several!)
 In a bar or a cafe who really wants to know you.
 After a few minutes, you decide to buy her a drink – or worse, she orders one herself.
 The conversation takes a rather affectionate twist, and the minutes fly by.
 You get up to go to the bathroom.
-Upon your return, the young woman left.
+Upon your return, the young woman has left.
 On the table you find the bill, and it is your responsibility to pay it.

-These travel scams are perhaps not so horrifying, except that some bars are colluding with these people and the bill may swell rapidly, even to cost $ 100 a beer!
+These travel scams are perhaps not so horrifying, except that some bars are colluding with these women and the bill may swell rapidly, even to cost $ 100 a beer!
 (Seen in the Czech Republic, Cuba, Mexico).

 6. “It’s closed”